Hawk of the Hills (short story): Plot summary

 Willoughby realises that he can end everything if he can get out to Fort Ghazrael.
 Afdal Khan would guarantee his safe exit, because "Afdal knows he can't afford to let his clan kill an Englishman", if he could only be contacted.
 The British agent comes up with the idea of writing a letter but rejects it as it cannot be delivered.
 El Borak offers to sneak out at night, as only he can, and deliver it to the nearest Orakzai outpost.
 Afdal would need to turn up in person to guarantee Willoughby's safety but will not go near El Borak.
 This is solved by a nearby outcrop of rocks within view of El Borak's powerful telescope, in which Afdal would be visible but at a safe distance.

 El Borak is gone for sometime but Willoughby spots Afdal Khan while the Texan is sleeping shortly after he returned.
 Willoughby goes out alone to meet the Orakzai.
 Shortly into their meeting, Afdal announces that although he has failed to achieve a diplomatic solution Willoughby's death will serve almost as well.
 He intends to kill him and blame El Borak, which will bring British and Afghan forces against him.
 Before killing Willoughby, Afdal confirms that he started the feud to gain control of the wells that dominate the caravan routes in the region.
 The Russians will pay him a lot for his assistance in smuggling arms to Afghanistan, Kashmir and India.
 He even believes that they will eventually make him "Amir of Afghanistan."

 Just as Afdal is about to kill Willoughby, El Borak appears from hiding.
 Both men agree to a duel to the death with swords.
 The two are both skilled and fight for some time, Afdal Khan more quick and animated while El Borak maintains a steady stance.
 At the end, El Borak ducks the Afghan's blade and almost cuts him in two with his own.
-The feud ends with Afdal Khan's death just as El Borak said it must.
+The feud ends with Afdal Khan's death just as El Borak had said it must.